Jalwaysontop/ComplainGo/README.md

 ComplainGo was developed as a **collaborative team project** by three contributors.

-**PQR – AI & Machine Learning Development**
+JUICY – Machine Learning & AI Development
-Designed and implemented the AI inference pipeline, including training and exporting the road issue classification model using TensorFlow Lite.
-Also integrated the Gemini LLM for automated complaint text generation and optimized model performance for lightweight execution.
+Developed the road-issue image classification model using Teachable Machine and integrated the Gemini LLM for automated complaint generation.

-**XYZ – Frontend & User Experience**
-Developed the Streamlit-based user interface, focusing on accessibility and mobile-first design.
-Implemented image upload, webcam capture, session flow, and UI styling to ensure a simple and intuitive user experience.

-**DJFSK – Automation & System Integration**
-Built the Selenium-based robotic process automation pipeline to automatically populate complaint forms.
-Also handled integration between the frontend, AI models, and automation components to ensure smooth end-to-end functionality.
+ARNABI DUTTA – Frontend, Automation & Integration Built the Streamlit user interface, implemented Selenium-based form automation, and handled end-to-end system integration and deployment.
 ---

 ## Tech Stack